Governor, GOP lawmakers differ on 'critical care' funding for Medicaid patients

 As state legislators head into budget negotiations, both chambers have agreed to eliminate additional “critical care” funding for hospitals that treat the most Medicaid patients.
 Those dollars are used to give automatic rate enhancements to those hospitals.
 And Gov. Ron DeSantis, in his budget recommendations, included recurring funding for the hospitals.

 But House budget writers didn’t just eliminate the so-called critical care fund.
-In addition, the House recommended removing $100 million in state money (which is matched with federal Medicaid funds) currently used to reimburse hospitals and steer the money instead to help train future nurses.
+Tthe House recommended removing an additional $100 million in state money (which is matched with federal Medicaid funds) currently used to reimburse hospitals and steer the money instead to help train future nurses.
 All told, it’s a nearly $252 million reduction to hospital inpatient and outpatient reimbursement rates and a $100 million bump to higher education.

 House leaders defend the move because hospitals are getting money from a new supplemental Medicaid financing program called Direct Provider Payment or DPP.
 DPP is allowable under a federal waiver and lets hospitals use funds to bridge the difference between Medicaid reimbursements and their costs of providing the care.
 Florida does not contribute any state dollars to the DPP program.
 Instead, it is funded with local tax dollars generated by hospitals.